RobertRapacki/python_scripts/SPF Record Inquirer/README.md

 3) The dns.resolver Python module

 **To install Python3:**
-> On RHEL and compatible systems: `sudo dnf install python3`
+- On RHEL and compatible systems: `sudo dnf install python3`
-> On Debain and compatible systems: `sudo apt-get install python3`
+- On Debain and compatible systems: `sudo apt-get install python3`

 **To install pip:**
-> On RHEL and compatible systems: 'sudo dnf install pip'
+- On RHEL and compatible systems: `sudo dnf install pip`
-> On Debian and compatible systems: 'sudo apt-get install pip'
+- On Debian and compatible systems: `sudo apt-get install pip`

 **To install the dns.resolver Python module:**
-> `pip install dnspython`
+- `pip install dnspython`